benwofford/react-portfolio/README.md

 # React Portfolio Page

-This is a single page React application that was created to showcase my current and future projects and skills all in one convenient place with contact info and a little snapshot of who I am 📷
+This React application that was created to showcase my current and future projects and skills all in one convenient place with contact info and a little snapshot of who I am 📷

 The deployment can be found [here](TODO:)